MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 Alternatively, if the driver that owns the state allows direct access to the state, other drivers could access state by using system-supplied functions for programmatic access to device interface state.

-These interfaces or state (depending on sharing method used) need to be **properly versioned** so the driver owning the state can be serviced independently of other drivers that access that state.
+These interfaces or state (depending on sharing method used) need to be properly versioned so the driver owning the state can be serviced independently of other drivers that access that state.
 Driver vendors cannot rely on both drivers being serviced at the same time and staying at the same version.

 Because devices and drivers controlling interfaces come and go, drivers and applications should avoid calling [**IoGetDeviceInterfaces**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-iogetdeviceinterfaces) at component start-up to get a list of enabled interfaces.

-Instead, the best practice is to **register for notifications** of device interface arrival or removal and then call the appropriate function to get the list of existing enabled interfaces on the machine.
+Instead, the best practice is to register for notifications of device interface arrival or removal and then call the appropriate function to get the list of existing enabled interfaces on the machine.

-For more info, see:
+For more information about device interfaces, see:

 * [Using Device Interfaces](https://docs.microsoft.com/windows-hardware/drivers/wdf/using-device-interfaces)
 * [Registering for Notification of Device Interface Arrival and Device Removal](https://docs.microsoft.com/windows-hardware/drivers/install/registering-for-notification-of-device-interface-arrival-and-device-removal)